ankita-1301/fullstack-coding-challenge/README.md

 ### API

 To test the APIs, you can import the file "API Set.postman_collection.json" (in the backend folder) to postman.
-The APIs are to perform create, read, update, delete, read all and delete all operations.
+The APIs are to perform basic CRUD operations.